dbb89/CCCP/README.md

 The 'Circle_One.svg' file is included as the barebones SVG file with a 10px circle in the centre used to find dimensions necessary for geometric calculations, as well as the necessary semantics for 'DOCTOR_ENT.c' to output.
-The dimensions are what they are so that this graphic can be printed onto my business card.

 'EXAMPLE.svg' is the output of 'DOCTOR_ENT.c', Please study these files together and contribute your own consciously chaotic creations in the